abacusai/to-the-cutoff/README.md

 We have prioritized making the code available for release and transparency; usability improvements including a thorough how-to-install (especially tricky to get the C++ environment configured correctly) will come soon.

+For now, requirements.txt, along with a Python 3.10 installation, should prove sufficient to execute experiments (although it will not be sufficient to replicate dataset scraping or GitHub scraping.)

 SPOILER WARNING!
 Solutions for Project Euler exist in the euler directory.
 Solutions for problems from both datasets may exist in the csvs.

 For now, a few key entry points:
 - eval/euler.csv, eval/codeforces_summary_stats.csv, eval/codeforces.csv contain final experimental data on which analyses are conducted.
+- eval/chronological_evaluation primarily includes tools for collecting codeforces data (e.g. codeforces_scraper.py) and collecting experimental results (entry point: chronological_evaluation.py).
-- summary_stats_codeforcest_tests.ipnyb is an analysis file used to collect summary stats.
+- eval/chronological_evaluation/summary_stats_codeforcest_tests.ipnyb is an analysis file used to collect summary stats.
 It also could be useful as a starting point for any reviewer seeking to have a closer look into the results csvs.
-- eval/chronological_evaluation primarily includes tools for collecting codeforces data (e.g. codeforces_scraper.py) and collecting experimental results (entry point: chronological_evaluation.py).
 - euler directory contains raw project euler data and scrapers.
 - code_contests directory contains tools slightly modified from https://github.com/google-deepmind/code_contests, used for functional correctness tests on codeforces.